GUIDE HOW TO START YOUR BUSINESS OR COMPANY IN CROATIA

 Croatia can be proud of various natural resources and beauty spots, national parks, the geopolitical position and – most importantly of all – the Adriatic Sea with a coast having a length of 31.067 km2 and with 1244 islands.

 The history of tourism started in 1850 and since then tourism has successfully developed.
 In recent years that has been proved by prestigious awards given to Croatia in the category of the best tourist destination.
 Croatia is one of the most visited and important tourist destinations in the Mediterranean.
-We can owe the enormous attractiveness and the arrival of tourist from all over the word to the Dubrovnik top tourist destination; that is surely ranked at the top of the list of the most beautiful historical cities in the world.
+We can owe the enormous attractiveness and the arrival of tourist from all over the world to the Dubrovnik top tourist destination; that is surely ranked at the top of the list of the most beautiful historical cities in the world.

 A mild Mediterranean climate (warm summers and moderately cold winters) favourably affects the additional development of Croatian tourism.